 Domain Name Registration

 This is something that most web hosting service providers normally offer.
-Many however, are simply re-selling on behalf of domain name registrars – one of whom is now Cloudflare.
+Many, however, are simply re-selling on behalf of domain name registrars – one of whom is now Cloudflare.
 The service is rather new.
-While you can buy or transfer in domains to be managed by them, the former is still in Beta mode.
+While you can buy or transfer domains to be managed by them, the former is still in Beta mode.

 Hosting for Streaming Media